Cat Deeley: Career

-On 1 July 2007, Deeley was one of many presenters at the Concert for Diana, a tribute concert to the late Princess Diana, with proceeds from the concert going to Diana's charities, as well as to charities of which her sons Princes William and Harry are patrons.
+On 1 July 2007, Deeley was one of many presenters at the Concert for Diana, a tribute concert to the late Diana, Princess of Wales, with proceeds from the concert going to Diana's charities, as well as to charities of which her sons Princes William and Harry are patrons.
 The event, watched by an estimated 500 million people, was held at Wembley Stadium.
-In September 2007, Deeley presented Soundtrack to My Life, a music series produced by Hamma & Glamma Productions for ITV London that looks at the work and influences of an eclectic band of musicians.
+In September 2007, Deeley presented Soundtrack to My Life, a music series produced by Hamma & Glamma Productions for ITV London that looked at the work and influences of an eclectic band of musicians.
 In January 2006, a new season of So You Think You Can Dance started its auditions, with Deeley in the role of host.
 She has been the host of the show ever since.
 In 2011, Deeley was nominated for a Primetime Emmy Award for Outstanding Host for a Reality or Reality-Competition Programme.

 Other projects of Deeley's include presenting the third season of Soundtrack to My Life and playing herself as host of comedian Peter Kay's Britain's Got the Pop Factor.
-In 2009, Deeley guest hosted the United States syndicated version of Who Wants to Be a Millionaire (for Meredith Vieira), and appearing on BBC America's broadcast of Gordon Ramsay's F Word.
+In February 2009, Deeley guest hosted the United States syndicated version of Who Wants to Be a Millionaire (as an alternate host for Meredith Vieira) and appeared on BBC America's broadcast of Gordon Ramsay's F Word.
 In the same year, Deeley hosted the television version of the electronic game 20Q for GSN.
 In January and February 2010, Deeley hosted So You Think You Can Dance in the UK.
-Also, in February 2010, she filled in for a holidaying Vieira as host on the morning TV show Today.
-On 31 March 2010, Deeley filled in for Kelly Ripa on the morning talk show Live with Regis and Kelly.
+February 2010 also saw her filling in for a holidaying Vieira as host on the morning TV show Today.
+On 31 March 2010, Deeley stood in for Kelly Ripa on the morning talk show Live with Regis and Kelly.

-On 9 January 2011, Deeley made a small guest appearance in the Disney Channel sitcom Shake It Up, where she portrayed a vice principal who is, in secret, a dancer and a host.
+On 9 January 2011, Deeley made a small guest appearance in the Disney Channel sitcom Shake It Up, in which she portrayed a vice principal who is, in secret, a dancer and a host.

-In April 2011, Deeley presented an episode of CNN's Icon and chatted to The Simpsons voice actress Nancy Cartwright.
-In the same month, she also contributed to the network's coverage of that year's Royal Wedding which was hosted by tabloid journalist Piers Morgan.
+In April 2011, Deeley presented an episode of CNN's Icon and spoke to The Simpsons voice actress Nancy Cartwright.
+In the same month, Deeley also contributed to the network's coverage of that year's Royal Wedding, which was hosted by Piers Morgan.

 In June 2011, Deeley launched her own "behind-the-scenes" web series called In the Dressing Room with Cat Deeley, produced by Deeley, Yahoo! and Collective Digital Studio.

 On 18 August 2011, she appeared on Live with Regis and Kelly, as a fill-in for Kelly.

-On 26 January 2012, she again co-hosted Live with Regis and Kelly with Kelly Ripa.
-On 14 March 2012, she appeared as a guest judge on America's Next Top Model Cycle 18.
+On 26 January 2012, Deeley again co-hosted Live with Regis and Kelly with Kelly Ripa.
+On 14 March 2012, Deeley appeared as a guest judge on America's Next Top Model Cycle 18.